Pōhutukawa: Conservation

 In New Zealand, pōhutukawa are under threat from browsing by the introduced common brushtail possum which strips the tree of its leaves.
-A charitable conservation trust, Project Crimson, has the aim of reversing the decline of pōhutukawa and other Metrosideros species – its mission statement is "to enable pōhutukawa and rata to flourish again in their natural habitat as icons in the hearts and minds of all New Zealanders".
+A charitable conservation trust, Project Crimson, has the aim of reversing the decline of the pōhutukawa and other Metrosideros species – its mission statement is "to enable pōhutukawa and rata to flourish again in their natural habitat as icons in the hearts and minds of all New Zealanders".

 Uses

 Pōhutukawa wood is dense, strong and highly figured.
 Māori used it for beaters and other small, heavy items.
 It was frequently used in shipbuilding, since the naturally curvy shapes made strong knees.
-Extracts are used in traditional Māori healing for the treatment of diarrhoea, dysentery, sore throat and wounds.
+Inner bark extracts are used in rongoā (traditional healing) for the treatment of diarrhoea and dysentery, and the nectar used to treat sore throats.

+The tree is used to create pōhutukawa honey, which is produced in areas such as Rangitoto Island.

 Cultivation

 Pōhutukawa are popular in cultivation, and there are fine examples in most North Island coastal cities.
 Vigorous and easy to grow, the tree flourishes well south of its natural range, and has naturalised in the Wellington area and in the north of the South Island.
 It has also naturalised on Norfolk Island to the north.
 Pōhutukawa have been introduced to other countries with mild-to-warm climates, including south-eastern Australia, where it is naturalising on coastal cliffs near Sydney.
 In coastal California, it is a popular street and lawn tree, but has caused concern in San Francisco where its root systems are blamed for destroying sewer lines and sidewalks.
 In parts of South Africa, pōhutukawa grow so well that they are regarded as an invasive species.
 The Spanish city of A Coruña has adopted the pōhutukawa as a floral emblem.

 At least 39 cultivars of pōhutukawa have been released.
 Duncan & Davies nurseries were a leading force in the mid-20th century, while the late Graeme Platt has been responsible for 16 different cultivars so far, including a rare white-flowering tree.
 Cultivars include: